 Course Outline N3-5

-Pupils are required to perform on 2 instruments, compose and demonstrate and Understanding of Musical concepts and literacy.
+Pupils are required to perform on 2 instruments, compose and demonstrate an Understanding of Musical concepts and literacy.

-Performing – each instrument is worth 30% of the marks
+Each instrument is worth 25% of the marks

 Instruments should be chosen from the following categories

-Composing – Pupils are required to produce a folio of music.
+Pupils are required to produce an original piece of music at least one minute in length.
 Pupils are encouraged to develop their technology skills by using the computer and Sibelius program to help with composition.
-This unit is marked Pass/Fail.
-However pupils need to pass this in order to achieve the full course award.
+Pupils must also write a 200-300 word review of their composing process, including decisions, development and self-reflection.
+This will be sent to the SQA to be externally marked.

-Understanding Music – this element is worth 40% of the marks
+This element is worth 35% of the marks

 Pupils will study different styles of music and develop aural recognition of musical concepts, ensembles etc as well as develop some knowledge of musical literacy.